 A fillable Vendor Number Request form can be found on ICE.
 Fill in the form and provide it to Accounts Payable along with a completed W-9.
-If the vendor is a City employee there is no need for the W-9 form.

 C. PAYMENTS

 Specify where to send an invoice at time of order.

 Notify vendor that the PO number must be on all invoices.
 All questions regarding payments should be directed to the Accounts Payable Division of Finance.